 Make no mistake, a vet who has rodent training and is experienced where guinea pigs are concerned is irreplaceable in our opinion.
 If you make an appointment to see a vet because your guinea pig is ill, you would be advised to use the farm vet as guinea pigs are more in line with horses and cattle than cats and dogs.
-A vet has x-ray facilities, anesthesia and can supply prescription only medication.
+A vet has x-ray facilities, anaesthesia and can supply prescription only medication.
 We are more than happy to recommend a vet in the Sandwich/Deal/Canterbury areas should the need arise.

-This facility covers checks on:
+Our welfare clinic covers checks on:

 - Eyes and ears